 Edge processing

 All scanning and image analysis occurred locally, reducing latency and eliminating network dependency.
-Packages flagged as out-of-spec triggered automated sorting lines.
-Separated defective or dimensionally incorrect items before downstream processing.
+Packages flagged as out-of-spec triggered automated sorting lines, separating defective or dimensionally incorrect items before downstream processing.

-API-based interface updated facility software with exact package dimensions and QA results.
-The solution fit onto existing conveyors without full-scale re-engineering.
+API-based interfaces updated facility software with exact package dimensions and QA results.
+The solution fit onto existing conveyors without full-scale re-engineering, keeping disruption to the production floor minimal.

 Inspection architecture